Master Admission for RSM students

 The minimum obtained overall level as well as individual components must meet the C1 requirement.

 RSM together with the LTC also offers English tests free of charge with the following conditions:

-The test will only be offered on two specific dates: Monday the 2nd of December, 2019 and Tuesday the 14th of April, 2020.
-You will indicate on which of the two possible dates you want to take the test when filling in the Online Applicaiton Form (OLAF).
+The test will only be offered on two specific dates, which will be published on this page as soon as they are available.
+You will indicate on which of the two possible dates you want to take the test when applying to RSM and filling in the Online Application Form (OLAF).

 - On both dates the writing part of the test takes place in the morning and the verbal part in the afternoon.
 Therefore you need to be available throughout the day of the test.

 - Students with dyslexia or other personal circumstances can request for additional time to take the test.
 It’s required to notify the LTC by e-mail before the test date about any personal circumstances.
 In the email you should include your dyslexia statement or any other relevant statements.